trey0/isaac_user_interface/backend/tiler/README.md

 This example demonstrates converting a sample OBJ file to a 3D Tiles tile set and visualizing the result.

+First, follow the installation instructions above.

-First, install the sample OBJ file with:
+Then install the sample OBJ file with:
 ```bash
 setup/install_sample_data.sh
 ```

-Then run in the Docker container with:
+And run in the Docker container with:
 ```bash
 setup/run.sh /tiler/tiler.py --debug-glb --debug-tileset /data/fuze.obj /data/out
 ```